SuzBarnes/secret-santa/README.md

 # Secret Santa App

+This is the frontend for the Santa Draws app [backend repo here](https://github.com/LCHeffernan/backend-secret-santa).
+This was a group project that was part of the Manchester Codes bootcamp course.
+You can view the presentation explaining this app [here](https://www.youtube.com/watch?app=desktop&v=CUrmqMA-IB0&feature=youtu.be).

+### Decsription

 An app for all the family!
 Christmas present budget getting out of control?
 Sick of pulling names out of a hat and having to redraw when you pick yourself?
 Try our app!

 The app will allow you to: